davep/davep.github.com/_posts/2016-07-29-virgin_east_coast_9.markdown

-Let that settle in for a moment: they apparently arranged to close down a call centre without ensuring that the computer systems that contain (some of?) their customer's data were handed over in some way, shape or form.
+Let that settle in for a moment: they apparently arranged to close down a call centre without ensuring that the computer systems that contain (some of?) their customers' data were handed over in some way, shape or form.

 That's a touch worrying.